MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deploy-mac-app-store.md

 \* these apps were also available from the Mac App Store in previous years.

 ### What version of Office is available from the Mac App Store?
-The Office apps available from the Mac App Store provide the very latest version of Office on the Mac.
+The Office apps available from the Mac App Store provide the very latest stable version of Office on the Mac.
 Word, Excel, PowerPoint, and Outlook require an Office 365 subscription to activate.
 OneNote and OneDrive do not require an Office 365 subscription, but some premium features may require an Office 365 subscription.
 All apps are compatible with Office 365 subscriptions such as A3, A5, E3, E5, and ProPlus.

 NOTE: Some Office 365 subscriptions such as A1, E1, and F1 do not include access to downloadable Office apps.
 Click [here](https://products.office.com/en-us/business/compare-more-office-365-for-business-plans) for more information about different Office 365 plans.